Slender Bluet (Africallagma fractum)

 Length up to 32mm; Wingspan reaches 39mm.

-Most like Africallagma glaucum (Swamp Bluet).
-The Slender Bluet is distinguishable from that species by its conspicuous, large and connected postocular spots, and by the unique black notch-shaped marking on the top of segment seven.
+The Slender Bluet is most like Africallagma glaucum (Swamp Bluet).
+The Slender Bluet is distinguishable from that species by its conspicuous, large, and connected postocular spots, and by the unique black notch-shaped marking on the top of segment seven.

 Click here for more details on identification.